s-damian/larasort/README.md

 Then it is necessary that in your Model you declare `$sortables`.
 This property is useful for defining the columns (columns in your DB table) allowed to be sorted in the `ORDER BY`.

-PS: the first column of the array `$sortables` will be the column used by default for the SQL `ORDER BY`.
+Note: the first column of the array `$sortables` will be the column used by default for the SQL `ORDER BY`.

 Example: